-A post-apocalyptic sci-fi motion comic written by William Maher and illustrated by Gustavo Garcia.
+A dystopian sci-fi motion comic written by William Maher and illustrated by Gustavo Garcia.

 In a far future society, a group of rebellious youngsters accidentally discover the true nature of the dark world into which they’ve been born.
 They take fate into their own hands – rising up against the sinister forces that rule over their city of Akeron.